opsone-ch/documentation/howto/typo3.rst

 Install TYPO3
 -------------

-We recommend you install TYPO3 via composer to be independent of our update cycle.
-But if you want to use the core we provide, you're more than welcome to.
-Be aware that we do not test Updates and install them shortly after release.
+We recommend that you install TYPO3 via composer to have full control over the update cycle.
+However, if you want to use the TYPO3 core provided by us, you are welcome to do so.
+We update the TYPO3 core shortly after the official release.
+Please note that we provide the core as is and do not perform any additional testing.

 If you want to install TYPO3 via composer, follow the instructions provided by the `TYPO3 Documentation <https://docs.typo3.org/m/typo3/tutorial-getting-started/main/en-us/Installation/Install.html>`__.

-To use the TYPO3 Core we provide, follow the instructions below.
+To use the TYPO3 core we provide, follow the instructions below.

 .. note::